pb319/IPL_Sports_Magazine/README.md

 ```
 -- Boundary %  is the percentage of total run that comes from 4s and 6s (min 60 balls faced in each season)

-    WITH CTE1 AS(SELECT batsmanName, RIGHT(matchDate,4) AS Season -- CTE Filtered by Atleast 60 balls played
+    	WITH CTE1 AS(SELECT batsmanName, RIGHT(matchDate,4) AS Season
 	FROM fact_bating f
 	INNER JOIN dim_match d
 	ON f.match_id = d.match_id